-In 2018, Cornell University tested CBD oil and arthritis in dogs, concluding reasonable benefits (the paper is worth the read, but prepare for scientific jargon!).
-We know CBD oil shares a similar metabolic pathway to non-steroidal anti-inflammatories (NSAIDs), so we CAN consider it as a treatment for some pain conditions.
+In 2018, Cornell University tested CBD oil and arthritis in dogs, concluding reasonable benefits.
+(The paper is worth the read, but prepare for scientific jargon!)
+We know CBD oil shares a similar metabolic pathway to non-steroidal anti-inflammatories (NSAIDs), so we CAN consider it a treatment for some pain conditions.

 This also calls into question its use for anxiety.
 You may need to take those testimonials with a grain of salt until more research is done.

 No medication is without side effects, and while your veterinarian can’t prescribe it, CBD oil IS a medical treatment.
-Whether they can discuss it with you or not, you need to let your vet know you’re intending to start your dog on it — especially if they’re on any other medications.
-The last thing you want is a possible interaction, so keep your vet in the loop (believe me, they care, even if the law has tied their hands).
+Whether they can discuss it with you or not, you need to let your vet know you intend to start your dog on it — especially if they’re on any other medications.
+The last thing you want is a possible interaction, so keep your vet in the loop.
+(Believe me, they care, even if the law has tied their hands)

 The most common side effects assosciated with CBD oil are:

-- Dry mouth: Okay, Fido isn’t going to tell you his mouth is dry.
-However, you’ll notice him drinking more frequently.
+- Dry mouth: Okay, your dog isn’t going to tell you their mouth is dry.
+However, you’ll notice them drinking more frequently.

-- Drowsiness: This side effect is what people see most when they believe CBD oil treats anxiety; in truth, Rover is sound asleep!
+- Drowsiness: This side effect is what people see most when they believe CBD oil treats anxiety; in truth, your dog is sound asleep!
 Monitor your dog’s sleeping pattern to make sure it isn’t increasing.

 - Tremors: Tremors are always abnormal in dogs.

-- Lightheadedness: Again, Fifi can’t tell you she feels dizzy.
-Watch her, though; if she seems disoriented or has trouble finding her bearings, that could be a clue.
+- Lightheadedness: Again, your dog can’t tell you they feel dizzy.
+Watch them, though; if they seem disoriented or have trouble finding their bearings, that could be a clue.

 - Low Blood Pressure: This one’s tricky because you can’t see it (though lightheadedness is a symptom).
 Luckily, you told your vet you started CBD oil, so they’ll monitor your dog’s blood pressure regularly.